Prescribing for Hypersensitives, Avoiding Antidotes & Hering’s Law

 - Is it possible to cure a not so chronic ( I mean not badly screwed up case) with one or two doses 30c 3 pellets dry for good?
 Or it may be just helped but not cured?
 And if those doses would hold for a month or more and then the symptoms come back again, is it still ok to use dry 30c or this time in water, and if in water, would it be same 3 pellets or one is enough?

 You’re asking the wrong question.
 “Potencies” don’t cure.
 The right remedy cures.
 Potency is selected based on the intensity of the complaint and the sensitivity of the patient.
-Repetition is based on how well the patient did after the first dose.
+Repetition is based on how well the patient responded to the first dose.
 You can never know in advance what your dosing schedule will be.
 Common sense approaches to potency would be as follows:

 THANK YOU VERY VERY MUCH!!!!!!!!!!

 just to keep you posted.
 I have decided to go for Nux Vomica 6c, as you proposed.
 I have taken the first dose a few moments ago.
 We’ll see what happens tomorrow.

 I am not ready for Carcinosin, I don’t like the idea of taking a remedy made from a cancerous discharge.